Ahmad741-art/webb24-js2-slutprojekt-ahmad-esmaell/README.md

 For the front end:

-Go to the Webshop_Frontend folder.
+Go to the Frontend folder.
 Run:
 npm install
 Start the server with:
 npm run dev
 For the back end:

-Go to the Webshop_Backend folder.
+Go to the Backend folder.
 Run:
 npm install
 Start the server with: